 Excursions & Cultural Activities

-The CASA-Chile program includes a three-day trip to Buenos Aires, Argentina, where students will have the opportunity to experience Argentinian culture and history, expanding their appreciation of and exposure to Latin America.
+The CASA-Chile program includes a three-day trip to the Patagonia, where students will have the opportunity to experience the regional culture and history, expanding their appreciation of and exposure of central Chile.

 Additionally, students enjoy a three-day trip to San Pedro de Atacama, Chile, the most arid desert in the world.
 Students will visit geysers, the Atacama Salt Flats and the Chaxa Lagoon, home to flamingos and other bird species.
 They will also visit the Valle de la Luna and Valle de la Muerte.

 Both trips are included in the program fee.

 CASA-Chile organizes local excursions that offer students the opportunity to expand their cultural knowledge on various topics.